redcodede/captcha/README.md

 - Provide Captcha Image
 - Provide Tags to use in your Forms

+## Accessibility Notice
+Please note that this captcha requires vision to solve.
+This captcha provides an image with a 4-character string that needs to entered in the coresponding form field.

 ## How to Install

 You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root: